artsy/ezel/README.md

 ### Components

 Components are portions of UI re-used across apps and are simply a folder containing a mix of stylesheets, templates, and client-side code that can be required piece-meal.
 These can be thought of like a [jQuery UI widget](http://jqueryui.com/), [Bootstrap component](http://getbootstrap.com/2.3.2/components.html), [Backbone view](http://backbonejs.org/#View), or [component.js](http://tjholowaychuk.com/post/27984551477/components) component.
-Components can be as simple a stylesheet and template, more complex like an autocomplete widget with, or even a massive modal window with many sub-components and widgets.
+Components can be as simple a stylesheet and template, more complex like an autocomplete widget, or even a massive modal window with many sub-components.

 Components, like apps, should strive to be self contained and shouldn't require into other components or apps.
 It's also encouraged to namespace your CSS classes in a component by the component name to avoid conflicts, e.g. components/autocomplete may use `li.autocomplete-list-item`.